Treated badly - nurses' pay

 Sarah Vaughan was born and brought up in Exeter.
 She went to Brasenose College, Oxford, to read English and her first job was as a news trainee with The Press Association, where she covered stories such as the Stephen Lawrence inquest.
 She joined the Guardian news room in 1997 and covered high profile cases such as the disappearance of Sarah Payne, the Soham murders and interviewed Ian Huntley before his arrest.
 In 2002 she returned to the Houses of Parliament as political correspondent to cover the Iraq debate.
 Anatomy of a Scandal draws on Sarah’s experiences as a news reporter and political correspondent.
 She's married with two children and lives just outside Cambridge.

 Anatomy of a Scandal will be published by Simon & Schuster in January 2018.
-Note that if you do receive one of our free copies, we'll need you to add your questions and comments for Sarah to the thread (coming soon!) by the end of January.
+Note that if you do receive one of our free copies, we'll need you to add your questions and comments for Sarah to this thread by the end of January.

 Please login first.